Chirag-ahir/SFC-Preparation/README.md

 What is Apex Hammer?<br>
 Before each major service upgrade, Salesforce runs all Apex tests on your behalf through a process called Apex Hammer.
 This is run across all the orgs.

+What is Credential?<br>
+A credential is a connection between a user and a Salesforce environment.